slintab/klaviyo-twilio-international-sms/README.md

 <img src="https://raw.githubusercontent.com/slintab/klaviyo-twilio-international-sms/main/example_klaviyo_webhook_config.jpg" width="200" height="400">

 4. That's it!
-When your flow runs, it should sent an SMS via Twilio to the users assigned to it!
+When your flow runs, it should send an SMS via Twilio to the users assigned to it!